wrex/lessons/content/post/2019-8-23-dom7-arpeggios.md

 D7 D7 A7 A7 <br>
 E7 D7 A7 E7

-Play each 4/4 bar with swung eighth notes [like this](#) (eight picked notes for each bar).
+Play each with eighth notes (eight picked notes for each 4/4 bar).
 You'll struggle at first to play in time and keep track of where you are.
 Once you get better at it, try playing the drill over a backing track.

 You'll have the shape down when you can play all 12 bars ascending from the root on each chord change.

 Once you get good at that, make it more difficult.
 Instead of ascending from the lowest root, start each new chord by **descending** from the highest note &mdash; **in time and with a metronome**.

-It should sound like [this when ascending](#) and [this when descending](#).
+{{< youtube 1R6J9MLSjRM >}}

+{{< youtube IdsKP3_ThpA >}}

 ## Shape 5M